fabianafmendes/DMSxPersonality/README.md

 * [Variables Description - overview of each variable of this study](https://github.com/fabianafmendes/DMSxPersonality/blob/main/Data/variablesOverview.md)
 * [Download collected data](https://github.com/fabianafmendes/DMSxPersonality/blob/main/Data/collected.data.xlsx)

+## Citation Requirement
+This material and their authors must be referred to in all publications and presentations in which this material is used.

 #### Do you need more information or guidance?
 E-mail me: fabiana.freitas.mendes@gmail.com